Vaccinations and Medical Exemptions Questions and Answers

 CDPH, and the CA Immunization Registry (CAIR), comply with state and federal laws to protect privacy.
-Providers and CAIR staff must abide by confidentiality agreements in order to share patient records.
+Providers and CAIR staff must abide by state and federal confidentiality and privacy laws in order to share patient records.
 CAIR software has standard security features to protect confidential data from being seen by unauthorized sources, including password protection and data encryption.

 By law, CAIR may only be used by authorized people in the medical office or health plan that serves an individual patient.
 In addition, schools, childcare centers, and certain other agencies can be authorized to look up vaccination records—but only for the children they serve.

-CAIR currently has the capability to restrict access to specific data fields to only clinical providers and public health agencies.
+CAIR currently has the capability to restrict access to specific data fields to specific groups of CAIR users, such as schools, clinical providers and public health agencies.
 CDPH will restrict medical exemption form data in a similar fashion.

 For more information, visit www.ShotsForSchool.org.